The 6 Best Countries to Incorporate a Company for Your Online Business

 Double-Tax Agreement

 Many countries signed treaties for double taxation avoidance.
-But if there's none between your country of residence and the one of business incorporation, you'll end up in paying income tax twice.
+But if there's none between your country of residence and the one of business incorporation, you'll pay the income tax twice.

 So, look for a country with which yours has a Double Taxation Agreement (DTA).
 I give you two references that can help you find the best combination.